Geography of Southern Europe & the Balkans

 This city holds historical, cultural, and religious importance as a city that has been shaped by various civilizations who have controlled the region.
 This includes Ottoman, Austro-Hungarian, and Slavic civilizations, as well as many conflicts which have been fought throughout its long history.

 Belgrade is the capital and largest city of Serbia.
 It is one of the oldest cities in Europe, with a history dating back over 7,000 years.
-Belgrade has served as the capital of various empires and kingdoms throughout history, leaving behind a rich architectural legacy.
-Today, it is a dynamic metropolis known for its nightlife, cultural festivals, and bustling markets.
+It served as the capital of empires and kingdoms throughout history, leaving behind a rich architectural legacy.
+Today, it is a dynamic metropolis known for its nightlife, cultural festivals, and markets.
 Belgrade also holds strategic importance as a political and economic center in the Balkans.

 Tirana is Albania's capital and dates back to the Ottoman Empire; however, it wasn't until 1920 that it became the capital of Albania.
 Under communist rule, the city underwent significant urbanization and industrialization, with many socialist-style buildings erected.
 After the fall of communism in the early 1990s, Tirana experienced rapid growth and transformation.
 Today, remnants of its past can still be seen in landmarks like the Clock Tower and Et'hem Bey Mosque.

-Sofia, the capital of Bulgaria, has a history that goes back over 2,000 years, with evidence of settlement dating to ancient Thracian times.
-It became part of the Roman Empire in the 1st century CE and later thrived as a Byzantine city.
+Sofia, the capital of Bulgaria, became part of the Roman Empire in the 1st century CE and later thrived as a Byzantine city.
 Throughout the centuries, it endured invasions and conquests by various powers, including the Bulgars, Byzantines, and Ottomans.

 Sofia became Bulgaria's capital in 1879, following the country's liberation from Ottoman rule.
 The current cityscape reflects its rich history by blending ancient ruins with Byzantine churches and Ottoman mosques.